open5e/open5e/source/equipment/magic-items/eyes-of-the-eagle.rst

 The bird has the statistics of a roc, but it obeys your simple commands and can't attack.
-It can carry up to 500 pounds while flying at its maximum speed (16 miles an hour for a maximum of 144 miles per day, with a one-­hour rest for every 3 hours of flying), or 1,000 pounds at half that speed.
+It can carry up to 500 pounds while flying at its maximum speed (16 miles an hour for a maximum of 144 miles per day, with a one-hour rest for every 3 hours of flying), or 1,000 pounds at half that speed.
 The bird disappears after flying its maximum distance for a day or if it drops to 0 hit points.
 You can dismiss the bird as an action.